ACoolmanTelicent/ACoolmanTelicent/README.md

 We shouldn't be patting ourselves on the back for creating documentation, we should be celebrating how/when our teammates achieve outcomes

+Idle thought: I'd really love a file watched on yarn.lock that give me a big notification saying "Yo, you just changed yarn.lock"